-In this tutorial we will show you how to install and configuration of WeBid Auction on your CentOS 7 server.
-For those of you who didn’t know, WeBid is an open source auction software written in PHP and supports Linux, Windows and Mac OS X on the server side. eleased under the terms of the GNU General Public License (GPL).
-It is the best solution to build auction web sites.
+In this tutorial, we will show you how to install and configure WeBid Auction on your CentOS 7.
+For those of you who didn’t know, WeBid is an open-source auction software written in PHP and supports Linux, Windows, and Mac OS X on the server side. released under the terms of the GNU General Public License (GPL).
+It is the best solution to build auction websites.

 Install WeBid Auction on CentOS 7